PHIL Award in Eau Claire

 The PHIL (Pulmonary Health and Illnesses of the Lung) Award was established by The FACES Foundation to recognize outstanding respiratory therapists who provide care and treatment for patients with respiratory conditions.

-Respiratory therapists in Eau Claire may be nominated for the award by a patient, visitor, volunteer or employee.
+Respiratory therapists at Mayo Clinic Health System in northwest Wisconsin, including Eau Claire, may be nominated for the award by a patient, visitor, volunteer or employee.
 It will be given annually to one respiratory therapist who has been nominated on the basis of professional excellence and compassion in the education and care of patients with pulmonary disease.

 Respiratory therapists who receive the award will be presented a certificate of recognition and the Appreciation sculpture, adapted by artist MK Shannon specifically for The FACES Foundation.
 The sculpture represents the appreciation patients and their family members have for respiratory therapists that work hard to help them breathe easier.